 I cooked this soup for a lunch and lecture at Dr Elaine Carter’s office and received rave reviews from people that “didn’t know they liked spinach”!
 I had originally planned to serve a vegan lemon asparagus soup, but there were people on the guest list that could not eat red skinned potatoes.
 So, I whipped this up and hit the jackpot!
 For those of you following the Body Ecology Diet and looking for delicious body ecology recipes this soup is a star!
 Just make sure you use raw blanched almonds to cream instead of the raw cashews.

 Once again, I rely on my beloved cashews to cream up this blend.
-If you have a high speed blender such as a Vitamix, you'll get a soup that is so velvety and smooth, you will fool even the most devout cream dreamer.
-Don’t worry if you don’t have a Vitamix.
+If you have a high speed blender, you'll get a soup that is so velvety and smooth, you will fool even the most devout cream dreamer.
+Don’t worry if you don’t have a high-speed blender.
 You will still get a beautiful tasting soup.
 It just won’t be as smooth.
 You might have some pieces of cashew in the blend.
 But I don’t mind that rustic touch.
 If you want to make this soup nut free, stir in a 1/4 cup of rolled oats during cooking – it blends up really well.
 Once again, for those of you following the Body Ecology Diet, use raw blanched almonds instead.
 I will post more body ecology recipes soon.

 Feel free to add more salt to this soup than I have specified.
 I do.
 I have left the basic recipe relatively salt free to allow everyone to create their perfect blend.
 You know my penchant for salt!
 Embrace the blend and taste approach, and you will be on your way to a winning blend.